 Since Kovoso Albanians obtained factual “independence” in 1999, they are busy desecrating, detonating and turning into rubble the unique medieval Serbian churches and monasteries throughout Kosovo.
 Only four of many Serbian monasteries in Kosovo are included in the UNESCO World Heritage list, but they are still endangered despite kind of protection from the international peacekeeping forces.
 Hundreds of other Serbian cultural sites there are subject to total elimination due to barbaric Albanian “self-determination”.
 In this sense Kosovo should be compared not to Kurdistan, but Daesh/ISIS.

-By Elena Bekic (Serbia)
+Author: Elena Bekic (Serbia)

 Source: Oriental Review